-- 18.6.15 A SWMP shall be prepared and implemented in a manner to suit the requirements of the Proposed Scheme, to promote resource efficiency during construction (Mitigation Item SMC M1). - 18.6.16 The aim of the SWMP is to ensure that each potential waste stream is evaluated against the waste hierarchy of prevention, prepare for reuse, recycling, recovery and disposal to derive management options that reflect the highest possible level within the hierarchy which is required by the Waste (Scotland) Regulations 2011 (as per Mitigation Items SMC M2 and SMC M3). - 18.6.17 For most materials action is best focussed at the top of the waste hierarchy, on reducing use and waste of these materials, and in extending the life of the products which contain them.
+- A SWMP shall be prepared and implemented in a manner to suit the requirements of the Proposed Scheme, to promote resource efficiency during construction (Mitigation Item SMC M1).
+The aim of the SWMP is to ensure that each potential waste stream is evaluated against the waste hierarchy of prevention, prepare for reuse, recycling, recovery and disposal to derive management options that reflect the highest possible level within the hierarchy which is required by the Waste (Scotland) Regulations 2011 (as per Mitigation Items SMC M2 and SMC M3). - 18.6.16 For most materials action is best focussed at the top of the waste hierarchy, on reducing use and waste of these materials, and in extending the life of the products which contain them.
 Zero Waste Scotland's Designing out Waste: A Design Team Guide for Civil Engineering Projects, highlights the range of design solution and engineering techniques that can be used to improve materials resource efficiency in civil engineering projects.
 This is presented in the form of quick reference look-up tables showing the range of opportunities identified so far in the UK to design out waste.
-The Principal Contractor shall refer to this guide to assist with identifying any further opportunities to design out waste during the construction phase. - 18.6.18 The NetRegs SWMP template and guidance shall be used to record these opportunities.
-The SWMP will allow the Principal Contractor to record actions taken to prevent, reduce, recycle and recover waste arisings, and to identify waste streams and to track them throughout the construction lifecycle. - 18.6.19 The SWMP should also contain the following targets applicable to the Proposed Scheme; that "At least 70% of all waste to be recycled, and a maximum of 5% of waste sent to landfill" in order to support the delivery of the Scottish Government's Zero Waste Plan Targets. - 18.6.20 The SWMP will set out how all construction phase materials will be managed.
-This may include specific materials management plans developed under the following SEPA statutory guidance and industry regulated codes of practice, including but not limited to: - SEPA, Promoting the sustainable reuse of greenfield soils in construction - SEPA, Land remediation and waste management guidelines - SEPA, Guidance on the production of fully recovered asphalt road planings - SEPA, Recycled aggregates from inert waste - Institution of Civil Engineers, Demolition protocol
+The Principal Contractor shall refer to this guide to assist with identifying any further opportunities to design out waste during the construction phase. - 18.6.17 The NetRegs SWMP template and guidance shall be used to record these opportunities.
+The SWMP will allow the Principal Contractor to record actions taken to prevent, reduce, recycle and recover waste arisings, and to identify waste streams and to track them throughout the construction lifecycle. - The SWMP shall contain the following targets applicable to the Proposed Scheme; that "At least 70% of all waste to be recycled, and a maximum of 5% of waste sent to landfill" in order to support the delivery of the Scottish Government's Zero Waste Plan Targets.
+The SWMP shall also set out how all construction phase materials will be managed.
+This may include specific materials management plans developed under the following SEPA statutory guidance and industry regulated codes of practice, including but not limited to: - SEPA, Promoting the sustainable reuse of greenfield soils in construction - SEPA, Land remediation and waste management guidelines - SEPA, Guidance on the production of fully recovered asphalt road planings - SEPA, Recycled aggregates from inert waste - Institution of Civil Engineers (ICE), Demolition protocol